PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the same conversion-local layout state and returns their two mappings as an ordered tuple outside the store.

+The sixth runs final boundary-input normalization, internal channel-slice propagation, and the channel-slice Mul/Add bridge.
+It preserves the final-only model-only policy for the latter two calls and returns all three mappings as an ordered tuple outside the store.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifteen unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing eighteen unconsumed locals and two lowerer scope locals.
 Focused runtime tests verify shared scope identity, exact argument policy, and ordered results.